Set up a Hub

 Here is a Q&A for aspiring Hubsters.

 Q: How do I become a Hubster?

-You are now registered as Hubster for your neighbourhood, and other people in your area may join your Hub as members.
+You will be registered as Hubster for your neighbourhood, and other people in your area may join your Hub as members.
 (Please note: we do not publish your actual address, and the point on the map is only an approximation).
 Once your Hub has 7 members, we will call you to discuss a start date.
-With the first delivery, we will bring trestle tables (light-weight foldable tables to put the cooler bags on), bags, etc - as well as an experienced Hubster to help you pack the first time around.
+With the first delivery, we will bring trestle tables (light-weight foldable tables to put the jute bags on), bags, etc - as well as an experienced Hubster to help you pack the first time around.
 Whilst it isn't rocket science, there are a number of helpful hints & tips that will help make the packing quick and easy.

 Q: How long does the packing take?